The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Your lender will determine how much of your home equity you can borrow against.
-Some lenders will qualify buyers with excellent credit, payment history and reasonable debt-to-income ratios for a home equity loan or line of credit that’s up to 80% of the value of the equity they have in their home.
+Some lenders will qualify buyers with excellent credit, payment history and reasonable debt-to-income ratios for a home equity loan or line of credit that’s up to 80% of the value of your home minus the amount you still owe on your mortgage.
 Why doesn’t every lender offer that high of a loan amount?
 Approving the buyer for a lower percentage of their home equity minimizes the risk to both the lender and the borrower.

 HELOC vs. Home Equity Loan: The Differences

 Both a home equity loan and a HELOC are money that a homeowner borrows against the equity in their home.
 The main difference between the two options is that the borrower receives the cash from a home equity loan all at once, while a HELOC allows you to take out money as you need it.

 After you find out if you have equity in your home, contact your credit union to see if you can tap into that equity with a line of credit.
 You don’t necessarily need to use your line of credit for renovations, either — you can use your funds to pay for furniture, to consolidate bills and more.
 The possibilities are almost endless!

 The Next Step